jmalicki/repo-intel/docs/projects/report-generator/README.md

 ## Overview

-The Report Generator is a fully automated tool that creates comprehensive reports from aggregated project data, quality assessments, and analysis results for human review.
+The Report Generator is a **deterministic Python script** that processes structured data and generates reports using templates and formatting rules.
+No LLM calls, no human interaction, no subagents.

 ## Purpose